 - less overall functioning

-Schizophrenia affects a person’s ability to think clearly and to draw accurate conclusions about the world around them.
+Schizophrenia affects a person’s ability to think clearly and draw accurate conclusions about the world around them.
 The symptoms

 - hallucinations, or perceiving things others do not